Metaswitch

-Metaswitch Networks is a private UK-based company which was acquired by Microsoft in July 2020.
-Metaswitch Networks designed, developed, manufactured, and marketed telecommunications software to communication service providers, equipment manufacturers and large enterprises.
+Metaswitch Networks (formerly Data Connection Ltd) is a private UK-based telecommunications software company.
+It was acquired by Microsoft in July 2020 and subsequently by Alianza on March 4, 2025.
+Metaswitch Networks designs, develops, manufactures, and markets telecommunications software to communication service providers, equipment manufacturers, and large enterprises.

 Corporate history

-Metaswitch (formerly Data Connection Ltd) was founded in 1981 by seven former IBM employees led by Ian Ferguson, who remained on the board of directors until the company's acquisition by Microsoft.
+Metaswitch (then Data Connection) was founded in 1981 by seven former IBM employees led by Ian Ferguson, who remained on the board of directors until the company's acquisition by Microsoft.
 The company's earliest business areas included IBM Systems Network Architecture (SNA) and retail point of sale systems.
 In the 1990s, the company began developing network protocol software.

 In 2000, the company launched the Metaswitch brand, which provided softswitches and network management systems designed to enable telephone service providers to migrate to Voice over IP (VoIP) networks while still supporting legacy telephone technologies.
 By 2008, the Metaswitch division was responsible for 78% of the company's revenue.

 In April 2009, the company announced intentions to consolidate all of its products and business operations under the Metaswitch brand, with two business units: the Carrier Systems Division and Network Protocol Division.
 In October 2009, the company rebranded itself as Metaswitch Networks, to reflect the growing focus on the products and services that it sells to telephone service providers.

 In August 2011, the company formally changed its name from Data Connection Ltd to Metaswitch Networks Ltd.

 In July 2014, the company moved some of its software to open-source with the launch of Project Calico.
+Project Calico was subsequently spun out into an independent startup, Tigera, Inc., with Andy Randall (formerly the general manager of Metaswitch’s Networking Business Unit) as CEO.

 In May 2020, Microsoft announced a definitive agreement to acquire Metaswitch Networks.
 On 15 July 2020, the acquisition was completed.

+In June 2024, Microsoft made major cuts to its Azure for Operators business, which then included most of Metaswitch.

+In December 2024, Alianza announced that it had signed a definitive agreement to acquire Metaswitch from Microsoft.
+On 04 March 2025, the acquisition was completed.